-- Itraconazole capsules are effective only against fungi.
-It is not effective for treating viral infections (eg, the common cold).
+- Itraconazole Capsules only works against fungi; it does not treat viral infections (eg, the common cold).

-- If you are using itraconazole capsules to treat a certain type of fungal infection (onychomycosis), you should use an effective form of contraception while you are on itraconazole capsules and for 2 months after you have stopped treatment.
-Talk with your doctor about effective forms of contraception.
+- If you are using Itraconazole Capsules to treat a fungal infection of the toenail or fingernail, you should use an effective form of birth control while you are taking Itraconazole Capsules and for 2 months after you have stopped treatment.
+Talk with your doctor about effective forms of birth control.

-- LAB TESTS, including liver function tests, may be required to monitor therapy.
+- Lab tests may be performed while you use Itraconazole Capsules.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: